theramiyer/blog/content/post/2021/privacy-and-you.md

 You see, businesses are here to make money.
 In the Information Age, data is money.
 Companies use data about you for ad tracking, and that is what the general understanding is.
 But it goes beyond that.
 If you see, companies like Google, Microsoft and Facebook have an eye on companies for acquisition.
 Fitbit is among the most recent ones to come under the wings of Google.
 You may think, well, what could Google possibly gain from this?

-Over time, you may have seen the shift from mere activity tracking to health shortcode tracking[^health-track].
+Over time, you may have seen the shift from mere activity tracking to health tracking[^health-track].
 Wait, are they not the same?
 No. A health tracker can track far more: like your blood pressure, mood shifts, stress levels, sleep and even menstrual cycle.
 Activity trackers do none of that.
 They measure how (and how much) you move, and perhaps how your heart responds to the movements.
 In a sense, activity trackers are "dumb"; they give the makers little _data_; the data they give is useful to you because no one other than you can put it in context.
 Health trackers add the context as well.

 [^health-track]: Google Buys Fitbit For $2.1 Billion: Here’s What It Means ([Forbes](https://www.forbes.com/sites/davidphelan/2019/11/01/google-buys-fitbit-for-21-billion-heres-what-it-means/?sh=5e6d0240732f))

 But that is convenient.
 You know how well your latest morning walk route works for your weight and blood pressure.
 And you get all that information under one icon.
 Maintaining an Excel worksheet is so 2010.

 But this has a flip side.
-Assume that the company that collects this kind of data (Google, Apple or anyone) either allows third parties access this data, or someone breaches this data and lets it all out.
-Imagine your insurance provider gets this data, sees a trend in your weight and stress levels, correlates that data, and increases your premium.
+Assume that the company that collects this kind of data (Google, Apple or anyone) either allows third parties access this data, or someone breaches their security fortress and lets out all the data.
+Imagine your insurance provider gets this data, sees a trend in your weight and stress levels, correlates that data with your past hospital visits, and increases your premium.
 It has never happened so far, but there is no saying it will never happen.

 ## What is the big deal

-This post is about the data sharing between Facebook and WhatsApp, which now, you have no say in.
+This post is about data sharing between Facebook and WhatsApp, which going forward, you have no say in.
 The question that I got asked when I said I was going away from WhatsApp was, 'Well, what is the big deal?
 WhatsApp encrypts messages end-to-end!'

 Think again.
 If Facebook saw no big deal in a stupid app that lets you catch up with friends, sends and receives encrypted messages and displays no ads while charging nothing, why did it buy the app for 19 billion[^fb-wa-acq]  dollars?
 Nineteen _billion_ dollars.
 Let that sink in.